Site icon Discover Ninh Binh

 A scene of Vietnamese people visiting Trinh temple – Trang An During the TET holiday

 Good luck and wishes are codified in such phrases as “Sống lâu trăm tuổi”: (Live long and prosper for a hundred years!): a phrase used by youngsters to refer to their elders.
 “An Khang Thịnh Vượng“: (security, good health, and prosperity); ”Năm Mới Thắng Lợi Mới’‘: (New year, new successes!; frequently used in political speeches) or ”Năm Mới Toàn Gia Bình An” : (I hope the new year brings you health and peace!).
-Similar to the Western cry of “Happy New Year”, these phrases are used to signal good intentions to others and the hope for a fresh and better future.
+Similar to the Western cry of “Happy New Year”, people use these phrases,to express good intentions and share hopes for a fresh and better future.

 Mừng Tuổi